ajank/GOaGO/README.md

 <img src="man/figures/README-dotplot-1.png" width="100%" />

+Note that by default only the terms associated with at least 5 gene pairs are shown; you can change this by setting `minTermPairs` to any other value.

 We can also see the sampling distributions of numbers of gene pairs sharing each GO term, obtained for the randomized gene pairs.
 From these distributions, empirical *p*-values were calculated: